LedgerHQ/app-ont/README.md

 Run `make load` to build and load the application onto the device.

-RUn 'make delete' to delete the application onto the device.
+Run `make delete` to delete the application onto the device.

 Each transaction should display correctly in the UI.
 Use the buttons individually to scroll up and down to view the transaction details.